 These traditional functional movements might include animal walks, forms of dynamic rotation, heavy carries and sport specific strength exercises.
 All of these are excellent exercises and do have a very high transfer to life and sport.
 These are the style of functional core exercises we have listed below if you feel like your core work isn’t transferring well enough to life or sport.

 Not only will functional core exercises help you in sport and day to day life, they will also help you perform better in the weight room, especially if you are doing more functional weight training with KB’s and barbells.
 These pieces of equipment require a lot of core bracing to be performed correctly, these functional core exercises will help you gain the strength required to perform these movements to a high level of quality.
+Our core strength is crucial to perform exercises like deadlifts, backs squats, so building a strong and robust core is essential for success in the weight room.

 “The principle of progressive overload must be adhered to for individuals to continually increase muscle size with resistance training.”
 (2)